YR72dpi/easyCloud/README.md

 Developed by Dev IL.

+It's a cloud without database, so there are some limits...

 If you have a question or just want talk with me, you can come on [my Twitter](https://twitter.com/DevIl00110000).

 # EULA
 Is simple :
-* Don't do something illÃ©gal.
+* Don't do something illégal.
 * I'm not responsible to what do you do. (i'm not your mother)

 # How to use